spmielke/spmielke.github.io/Prot-Struct-fr-DM.md

 #### Summary

-Motivated by the need for fast, reliable methods of assessing protein structure in the era of big genomics, this continuing effort seeks to provide data-derived tools for high-throughput structural characterization of proteins from low-resolution nuclear magnetic resonance (NMR) information.
-By correlating the NMR chemical shifts and structural classes of proteins of known conformation, these tools allow accurate, real-time estimation of secondary structure in uncharacterized proteins directly from ...
-NMR xx spectra / ACSs ..., prior to resonance assignment. ...
-This ...
+Motivated by the need for fast, reliable methods of assessing protein structure in the era of big genomics, this continuing effort seeks to provide data-derived tools for high-throughput structural characterization of proteins directly from traditional (e.g., HSQC) nuclear magnetic resonance (NMR) spectra, prior to resonance assignment.
+By correlating the NMR chemical shifts and secondary structure content of proteins of known conformation, these tools allow accurate, real-time estimation of secondary structure in uncharacterized proteins.

 ...
-An initial project (Sibley, Monique, Krish) demonstrated ... . ... <Mielke / Krishnan:> ... employing statistical methods, provided formal basis ... . ...
+Following an initial project (Sibley, Monique, Krish) that demonstrated ..., ... <Mielke / Krishnan:> ... employing statistical methods, provided formal basis ... . ...
 Subsequent work ...
 ML ... .

 ...
 Current efforts ... e.g., logistic regression, expand deep learning approach, ...